braiddynamics/qbd-portal/docs/01-foundations/04-dynamics.md

 The validation of this comonadic structure endows the substrate with the capacity for introspection, transforming the causal graph from a static object into a system capable of retaining and verifying its own diagnostic history.
 Annotations build up through successive applications of $R_T$, forming a stack of verifications that probe the graph's health from multiple depths, much as repeated measurements in a physical apparatus refine estimates of an underlying quantity.
 This formalization ensures that error detection is not an ad hoc process but a structural invariant; it provides the reliable data substrate required for dynamical selection.

 Yet diagnostics alone cannot propel change; they merely illuminate tensions, leaving unresolved the question of how to assign quantitative weights to these signals for decisive action.
 To bridge the gap between identifying a defect and energetically favoring its correction, we must now calibrate the forces that drive the **Action Layer**.
-This necessitates the **Thermodynamic Foundations [(§4.4)](#4.4)**, where we derive the specific constants—temperature, friction, and catalysis—that convert these informational signals into directed physical propensities.
+This necessitates the **Thermodynamic Foundations [(§4.4)](#4.4)**, where we derive the specific constants,temperature, friction, and catalysis,that convert these informational signals into directed physical propensities.
 :::

 ## 4.4 Thermodynamic Foundations {#4.4}